zjw49246/production-stack/tutorials/01-minimal-helm-installation.md

-# Tutorial: Minimal Setup of the LLMStack
+# Tutorial: Minimal Setup of the vLLM Production Stack

 ## Introduction
-This tutorial guides you through a minimal setup of the LLMStack using one vLLM instance with the `facebook/opt-125m` model.
+This tutorial guides you through a minimal setup of the vLLM Production Stack using one vLLM instance with the `facebook/opt-125m` model.
 By the end of this tutorial, you will have a working deployment of vLLM on a Kubernetes environment with GPU.

 ## Table of Contents
 - [Introduction](#introduction)